USAir Flight 405: Poor weather, deicing, taxiing delays

 The aircraft took off from Jacksonville International Airport, Florida, several hours before the accident, although the departure from Jacksonville was delayed by poor weather over New York and the removal of the baggage of a passenger who decided not to board the jet.
 The instrument approach landing was uneventful and the jet was not significantly delayed while in the air waiting to land, but congestion on the taxiways at LaGuardia delayed the arrival of the aircraft at the gate.

-One hour and six minutes behind schedule, the jet arrived at Gate B1, where the pilot advised a ground mechanic that his airplane was "good to go."
-The flight crew then disembarked the jet to use facilities in the terminal.
+One hour and six minutes behind schedule, the jet arrived at Gate B1, where the captain advised a line mechanic that his airplane was "good to go."
+The flight crew left the aircraft to go to the terminal, and did not perform an aircraft walk around inspection of the aircraft, nor was he required to by company policy.
 The poor weather did not improve as the jet was deiced with type I fluid, a heated 50/50 water/glycol mixture.
 Following the completion of this process, one of the two deicing trucks delayed the pushback of the jet when it experienced mechanical problems.
-The vehicle was immobilized for 20 minutes in such a position that it prevented the aircraft from taxiing to the runway following the flight crew's return.

-After the deicing truck was repaired, the pilot requested a second deicing, though the flight crew did not perform a walkaround of their airplane, and USAir procedures did not require them to do so.
+The vehicle was immobilized for 20 minutes in such a position that it prevented the aircraft from taxiing to the runway.
+After the deicing truck was repaired, the pilot requested a second deicing due to the delay.
 Following the second deicing, LaGuardia ground control granted Flight 405 permission to taxi to Runway 13.
-The flight crew completed the preflight checklist during the taxi.
+The flight crew completed the before-takeoff checklist during the taxi.

 Engine anti-ice protection was turned on for the two engines during taxi.
-The captain announced to passengers that the flaps would remain up during taxi, and they should not be worried seeing them in the retracted position.
+The captain announced to passengers that the flaps would remain up during taxi so the aircraft's wheels would not splash slush onto the wings during the taxi, and they should not be worried seeing them in the retracted position.
 He placed an empty coffee cup on the flap handle as a reminder of the position of the flaps, a procedure used by many flight crews.
 The captain told the first officer they would use standard USAir contaminated runway procedures that included the use of 18° flaps, and also decided that they would take off with a reduced V1 speed of 110 kn.

-Weather reports for LaGuardia showed that on the night of the accident, all taxiways were coated with a thin covering of snow.
-Runway 13 was also covered with a thin layer of wet snow, although it had been plowed, treated with urea, and sanded.
+At the time of the accident, recorded broadcasts available to pilots contained information that runway 13/31 was coated with a thin layer of wet snow, and that it had been plowed and sanded, and the other runway was closed for snow removal.
+The previous announcement mentioned that the runways had also been treated with urea.